facebook/react/OVERVIEW.md

   13,  // and took 13ms
   303, // third commit started 303ms after profiling began
   5,   // and took 5ms

-  63,  // root id
-  1,   // one interaction was logged during this session 2,   // number of commits
-  513, // first commit started 513ms after profiling began
-  8,   // first commit took 8ms
-  711, // second commit started 711ms after profiling began
-  22,  // second commit took 22ms
 ]
 ```

-Additional information (e.g. which components were part of a specific commit, which interactions were logged) is lazily requested by the frontend as a user interacts with the profiling data.
+Additional information (e.g. which components were part of a specific commit, which interactions were logged) must be lazily requested by the frontend as a user interacts with the Profiler UI.

 ### Commit details